 As usual, cup measurement means, whichever cup you use, has to be used for all ingredients.

-In a bowl, take all the flours and other ingredients except jaggary, white sesame seeds.
+In a bowl, take all the flours and other ingredients except jaggery, white sesame seeds.
 Mix well and keep aside.

-In pan, melt jaggary and remove scum.
-Then again bring the jaggary syrup to boil and cook till you get a one thread consistency This can be checked by taking out a spoon and touching it between your index finger and thumb.
-When you move your finger, you will get single thread.
-At that point you can remove from fire.
+In a pan, melt jaggery and remove scum.
+Then again bring the jaggery syrup to boil and cook till you get a one thread consistency This can be checked by taking out a spoon and touching it between your index finger and thumb.
+When you move your finger, you will get a single thread.
+At that point, you can remove it from the fire.

-Slowly mix this syrup to the flours.
+Slowly mix this syrup into the flour.
 Knead to get a stiff dough.
 Take small balls and press on a greased plastic sheet.
-Pat few white sesame seeds on both sides.
+Pat a few white sesame seeds on both sides.

 Surprisingly, these didn't drink much oil.
-Allow to cool and store in an air tight containers.
+Allow to cool and store in airtight containers.